Redocly/redocly-cli/docs/commands/split.md

 Option | Type | Description
 -- | -- | --
 api | string | **REQUIRED.** Path to the API definition file that you want to split into a multi-file structure.
 --outDir | string | **REQUIRED.** Path to the directory where you want to save split files.
-If the specified directory doesn't exist, it will be created automatically.
+If the specified directory doesn't exist, it is created automatically.
 --help | boolean | Show help.
 --separator | string | File path separator used while splitting.
 The default value is `_`.
 This controls the file names generated in the `paths` folder (e.g. `/users/create` path becomes `user_create.yaml`).
 --version | boolean | Show version number.